danicanelo/todo-app-practice/README.md

 Future features:

-- A feature to add longer notes to each task.
+- Add longer notes to each task.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.